build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

 Let's build end-to-end protected communication between Alice and Bob, via a cloud service, through Kafka, using Ockam.

-In order to establish a Secure Channel we need to be able to send messages between two ends bidirectionally.
-For that we are going to use two Kafka topics and for simplicity we'll do this with single partition topics.

-Our goals are is to make the message exchange secure and guarantee at-least once delivery.

 We'll run two programs called Alice and Bob.
-We want Bob to create a secure channel listener and ask Alice to initiate a secure handshake (authenticated key exchange) with this listener.
-We'll imagine that Bob and Alice are running on two separate computers and this handshake must happen over the Internet.
+We want Bob to create a secure channel listener and Alice to initiate a secure handshake (authenticated key exchange) with this listener.
+We'll imagine that Bob and Alice are running on two separate, far-apart, computers and all communication between them must happen via a cloud service, through Kafka.

-We'll also imagine that Bob is running within a private network and cannot open a public port exposed to the Internet.
-Instead, Bob registers a bi-directional Ockam Stream on an Ockam Node.
-This Ockam Stream is configured to store data in Kafka.

-The Ockam Node we'll use is running as a cloud service in Ockam Hub.
-This node's TCP address `1.node.ockam.network:4000` and it offers two Kafka related services:
-`stream_kafka` and `stream_kafka_index`.
+Our goal is to make the message exchange secure and guarantee that every message is delivered __at-least once__.
+In order to establish our end-to-end Secure Channel we need a two-way exchange of messages.
+We'll build this using two Ockam Streams that are backed by two, single partition, Kafka topics.

+An Ockam Stream is a lightweight abstraction over _topics_ or _queues_ in steaming data systems like Kafka, Pulsar, RabbitMQ etc. In case of Kafka, one Ockam Stream maps to one Kafka topic.
+In our example below Bob will create two streams (topics).
+The first stream `alice_to_bob` is for Alice to leave messages for Bob and the second stream `bob_to_alice` is for Bob to leave messages for Alice.

+The cloud service, in our example, is an Ockam Node running in Ockam Hub.
+This node has the Kafka Add-on enabled which offers __two__ services for creating and managing Kafka backed Ockam Streams.
+The stream service is available at address `"stream_kafka"` and index service is available at address `"stream_kafka_index"`.

+The cloud node also an Ockam TCP Transport listener on address: `"1.node.ockam.network:4000"`.

 ### Run (Using Docker)

-For convenience, we created a Docker image with both Alice and Bob programs.
+To make it easy to try, we've created a Docker image that contains both Alice and Bob programs.

+[Later in this guide](#run-using-rust) we'll also show the code for these two programs in Rust.

 1. Run Bob’s program: